Unmarked graves found at another former residential school in Canada

 The Cowessess First Nation had long suspected there were many unmarked graves at the site, which is about 87 miles east of Regina, the capital of Saskatchewan.

-The communal gravesite was first used in 1885 and later taken over by the Marieval Indian Residential School, founded in 1899 by a Catholic group on what was then the Marieval Reserve, according to the National Post.
-The school was handed over to the federal government in 1969 and then the Cowessess First Nation in 1987 before being closed in the late ’90s, the newspaper said.
+The Marieval Indian Residential School was founded in the 1890s by Catholic missionaries.
+The federal government began funding the school in 1901 and took over its administration in 1969, before turning it over to the Cowessess First Nation in 1987.
+It closed in the ’90s.

-The First Nation received a federal grant to bring in an underground radar detection team from a local education institute.
-The planning for the project began two years ago but it was delayed until a few weeks ago by the covid-19 pandemic, Cowessess First Nation Chief Cadmus Delorme told the Regina Leader-Post last month.
+The First Nation received a federal grant to bring in an underground radar detection team from a local educational institute.
+The planning for the project began two years ago but it was delayed until a few weeks ago by the coronavirus pandemic, Cowessess First Nation Chief Cadmus Delorme told the Regina Leader-Post last month.

 “The pain is real, the pain is there and the pain hasn’t gone away,” Delorme told the newspaper.
 “As we heal, every Cowessess citizen has a family member in that gravesite.
 To know there’s some unmarked, it continues the pain.”